wanghailei/sror/install_and_upgrade.md

 ==Note that the terminal commands will work only when you are inside the Rails application directory, otherwise, it will display the latest installed version of Rails on your system.== If the application is using a different version specified in the Gemfile, it may not be accurate.

 1\.
-Via the Gemfile.lock: The Gemfile.lock in a Rails application specifies the exact versions of each gem that the application is using.
-Look for the line specifying the rails gem version in this file.
+Via the Gemfile.lock: ==The Gemfile.lock in a Rails application specifies the exact versions of each gem that the application is using.== Look for the line specifying the rails gem version in this file.

 2\.
 Via the command line: In the terminal, navigate to the directory of your Rails app and use the command `rails -v` .
 This will display the current version of Rails the application is using.